 Photography lecturer, Sophie Jolly, who put together the schedule explains: “The activities were inspired by students and I discovered so many new things about them – we have some amazing bakers and some very skilled painters!
 The students engaged positively with all the sessions and thoroughly enjoyed them.”

-Credits left to right: Tom Cannon, Phoebe Wharton, Meg Edwards, Alex Paddock
+Credits left to right: Tom Cannon, Phoebe W, Meg Edwards, Alex Paddock

 Rachel Key, CEO of Lifespace Trust comments: “This project highlighted the creativity of the students, their compassion for other people and their resilience, with all of them finding positives as well as negatives in a very challenging time.
 The powerful portfolio of work reflects our experience that the impact of lockdown has been different for each young person, based on who they are, where they live and what they enjoy doing.
 I am so grateful that we can use these images to support our messages on mental health and wellbeing.”